 Day 4: High above Gais valley

-Leaving Ehrwald with the Ehrwald Alm gondola and our belongings for 2 adventurous days in the mountains.
+Leaving Ehrwald with the Ehrwald Alm gondola.
 We ascend to a high traversing trail along the southern side of the Wetterstein range, with amazing views over the Leutasch Valley far below.
 This trail winds along the rocky southern wall of the Wetterstein Range, paralleling the German/Austrian border along the ridge.
 After a delightful lunch at the Steinernes Hut, we follow the Südsteig trail along the steep Wetterstein range.
-Our wonderful Alm for the night is reached after a steady descent down to our Alm for the night.
+We spend the night in a Hotel in the Leutasch valley.

 Day 5: Leutasch trough the Geisterklamm gorge to Mittenwald